Bradley Smalley

-Bradley Barlow Smalley (November 26, 1835 – November 6, 1909) was an American politician who served as the Collector of the Port of Burlington from 1885 to 1889, and 1893 to 1897, and was a member of the Democratic National Committee from 1875 to 1908.
-He represented Burlington, Vermont, in the Vermont House of Representatives for two terms and served on the Burlington Board of Aldermen.
+Bradley Barlow Smalley (November 26, 1835 – November 6, 1909) was an American politician who served in the Vermont House of Representatives for two terms and on the Burlington Board of Aldermen.
+He was the Collector of the Port of Burlington from 1885 to 1889, and 1893 to 1897, and was a member of the Democratic National Committee from 1875 to 1908.

 Smalley was born in Jericho, Vermont, the son of David Allen Smalley.
 He became a court clerk in 1861, was admitted to the bar in 1863, and was a founding member of the Vermont Bar Association.
 During the American Civil War he worked as an aide-de-camp under Governor Frederick Holbrook.
 Heavily involved in the activities of the Vermont Democratic Party, Smalley was Vermont's member to the DNC and attended four Democratic National Conventions.
-He unsuccessfully sought the positions of speaker, U.S. Senator, and governor.
+He unsuccessfully sought the positions of speaker, United States Senator, and Governor of Vermont.

 Early life

-Bradley Barlow Smalley was born on November 26, 1835, in Jericho, Vermont, to David Allen Smalley and Laura Barlow, the daughter of Bradley Barlow.
+Bradley Barlow Smalley was born on November 26, 1835, in Jericho, Vermont, to jurist David Allen Smalley and Laura Barlow, the daughter of banker and politician Bradley Barlow.
 Their family moved to Burlington, Vermont, when Smalley was four years old.

 Career

-Legal, business, and appointments
+Legal and business career

-William H. Hoyt resigned from his position as clerk of the United States District Court for the District of Vermont and Smalley was appointed to replace him on January 1, 1861, and held the position until July 1, 1885.
-That same year Governor Frederick Holbrook selected him as an aide-de-camp with the rank of colonel handled the enlisting, equipping, and forwarding of soldiers during the American Civil War.
+William H. Hoyt resigned from his position as clerk of the United States District Court for the District of Vermont on January 1, 1861.
+Smalley was appointed to replace him the same day and held the position until July 1, 1885.
+That same year Governor Frederick Holbrook selected him as an aide-de-camp with the rank of colonel, and he assisted with the enlisting, equipping, and forwarding to the front lines of Vermont recruits during the American Civil War.

 Smalley was admitted to the bar in Chittenden County on October 3, 1863, and the United States District Court for the Northern District of New York in 1869.
-When his father resigned from his judicial position in 1877, Smalley personally delivered the letter to Washington, D.C.
+When his father resigned from his judicial position in 1877, Smalley personally delivered the resignation letter to Washington, D.C.
 He was a founding member of the Vermont Bar Association in 1878.

-In 1869, Morrillo Noyes, Smalley, and other people purchased the Sentinel, a newspaper in Burlington which recently stopped publication.
-Smalley was a director of the Central Vermont Railway and Rutland Railroad Company.
+In 1869, Morrillo Noyes, Smalley, and other people purchased the Sentinel, a newspaper in Burlington which had ceased publication shortly before.
+Smalley served a director of the Central Vermont Railway and Rutland Railroad Company.

 President Grover Cleveland appointed Smalley collector of the port of Burlington, a position his father held, and he served from September 1, 1885, to September 1, 1889, and September 1, 1893, to October 1, 1897.
 Smalley was replaced by George Grenville Benedict in 1889, and Olin Merrill in 1897.

-Nelson A. Miles chaired a commission, with Smalley as one of its members, created by President Benjamin Harrison to negotiate with the Cheyenne in 1890, and place them into an indian reservation.
+President Benjamin Harrison created a commission to negotiate with the Cheyenne in 1890, and place them into an indian reservation.
+Nelson A. Miles chaired the commission, and Smalley was one of its members.
+An agreement in October 1890 resulted in the Cheyenne ceding their land and each member being given 160 acres of land.